Oklahoma Gun Laws & Firearms Safety Practice Exam

 Question: 1 / 400

-Which of the following is NOT a factor in denying an Oklahoma Handgun License application?
+Which of the following is NOT a requirement to apply for a handgun license in Oklahoma?

 Next Question